sbackmann/GNN-molecule-explainer/README.md

 	- [x] Add Graph visualization for molecule, make visualization dependent on user choices, add edge editability options, add recomputation of the graph: [#85d8eec8](https://gitlab.inf.ethz.ch/course-xai-iml23/b2-gnn-explainer/-/commit/85d8eec8997744afbc3e752bac6653c49b4f7b33)

 - [x] Week 8 - 10 (09th May - 29th May) - Milestone V
-  - [x] Add history states for the graph depending on the users editing steps that allows them to undo, redo and reset their modifications to better interact with the graph: [#HASH](LINK)
+  - [x] Add history states for the graph depending on the users editing steps that allows them to undo, redo and reset their modifications to better interact with the graph: [#5e692dd6](https://gitlab.inf.ethz.ch/course-xai-iml23/b2-gnn-explainer/-/commit/5e692dd6d88193ba6ce7c42903c6ebe3bc89c29b)
-  - [x]
+  - [x] Add descriptions and guidance elements to the dashboard as well as enhance it in general: [#d38b8fb2](https://gitlab.inf.ethz.ch/course-xai-iml23/b2-gnn-explainer/-/commit/d38b8fb246bb9131616a28d933684e264ecdf00f)

 Create a list subtask.\
 Open an issue for each subtask.
 Once you create a subtask, link the corresponding issue.\